xraypy/sitka-spruce/_sources/xyplot_display.rst.txt

 As with the image displays, thes plots are fully interactive, and allowing zooming, panning.
-The plots can be configured and can be copied to the system clipboard with Ctrl-C.  A wide selection of color themes are available, and colors, linetypes, text, and sizes for most elements can be changed after displayed.
+The plots can be configured and can be copied to the system clipboard with Ctrl-C.  A wide selection of color themes are available, and colors, line types, text, and sizes for most elements can be changed after displayed.
 For more details using this image display, see `WXMPLOT Interactive Plot Display`_